2018–19 St. Louis Blues season

-The 2018–19 St. Louis Blues season was the 52nd season for the National Hockey League franchise that was established on June 5, 1967.
+The 2018–19 St. Louis Blues season was the 52nd season for the National Hockey League (NHL) franchise that was established on June 5, 1967.
 The Blues were in last place in the league in January, but rallied to make the playoffs.
-They advanced to the finals against the Boston Bruins and won in seven games for their first Stanley Cup in the franchise's 52-year history.
+They advanced to the 2019 Stanley Cup Finals against the Boston Bruins and won in seven games, their first Stanley Cup in the franchise's 52-year history.

-The Blues were the fourth St. Louis-based pro sports team to win a major championship, joining the eleven-time World Series Champion St. Louis Cardinals of Major League Baseball, the 1957–58 St. Louis Hawks of the NBA, and the 1999 St. Louis Rams of the NFL.
+The Blues became the fourth St. Louis-based professional sports team to win a major championship, joining the 11-time World Series champions St. Louis Cardinals of Major League Baseball (MLB), the 1957–58 St. Louis Hawks of the National Basketball Association (NBA), and the 1999 St. Louis Rams of the National Football League (NFL).
 This made St. Louis the eighth city to win a championship in each of the four major U.S. sports.

 Off-season

 On May 30, 2018, the Blues named Mike Van Ryn as assistant coach, replacing Darryl Sydor, who stepped down to spend more time with his family.
 Van Ryn played the first three seasons (2000–2003) of his eight years in the NHL with the Blues, scoring 13 points in 69 games.

 The Blues extended their affiliation with the Tulsa Oilers of the ECHL on May 31.